 - Make money watching videos on Emotion Miner

-- Design T shirts on Merch or Redbubble
+- Design T shirts on Merch by Amazon or Redbubble

 - Uber driver

 - Deliveroo driver

 - Flipping second-hand goods

 - Publish an ebook

 - Tutoring (you can do this in person or online)

 - Gardening/lawn mowing